hardingnj/INDA_h3bionet/Instructions.md

 C: Index this file using tabix

-Put the commands A, B, and C in your `run_pipeline.sh` file.
+D: Put the commands A, B, and C in your `run_pipeline.sh` file.
 Delete all the files in `output`, and recreate them using `bash run_pipeline.sh`.
+Congratulations- you have run your first pipeline!

+E: In the github repository there is my `run_pipeline.sh` file.
+Copy the commands to filter variants by type and quality into your script.
+Try to understand what each step is doing!

+Now you should be able to run `bash run_pipeline.sh` from your `h3bionet` directory, and generate all the data files.